code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_2model.rst

 	<EOS name="IG_air.xml"/>

-The *modelV4.xml* input file **must contain** as many :xml:`<EOS>` markups as number of phases specified in the :ref:`Sec:input:FlowModel` markup.
-Each phase is described thanks to relations and parameters.
-The values of these parameters are specified in a separate file: The attribute name contains the name of this file that must be placed in the folder **ECOGEN/libEOS/**.
+The *model.xml* input file **must contain** as many :xml:`<EOS>` markups as number of phases specified in the :ref:`Sec:input:FlowModel` markup.
+Each phase is described thanks to relations and parameters (see Section :ref:`Sec:IO:materials` for more details).
+The values of these parameters are specified in a separate file: the name attribute contains the name of this file which must be placed in the **ECOGEN/libEOS/** folder.
 Some fluid files are already present in the ECOGEN package.

 .. _Sec:input:Transport: